EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 A=\left[\begin{array}{cc} I_x\left(\mathbf{x}_1\right) & I_y\left(\mathbf{x}_1\right) \\ I_x\left(\mathbf{x}_2\right) & I_y\left(\mathbf{x}_2\right) \\ \vdots & \vdots \\ I_x\left(\mathbf{x}_n\right) & I_y\left(\mathbf{x}_n\right) \end{array}\right] \quad v=\left[\begin{array}{c} v_x \\ v_y \end{array}\right] \quad b=\left[\begin{array}{c} -I_t\left(\mathbf{x}_1\right) \\ -I_t\left(\mathbf{x}_2\right) \\ \vdots \\ -I_t\left(\mathbf{x}_n\right) \end{array}\right].
 ```

 Solving this problem gives us the Lucas-Kanade estimate of the local optical flow.
-In practice this is implemented using `cv2.calcOpticalFlowPyrLK`.
 To avoid detecting other moving sperm, we remove outliers from the flow vectors.
 This is achieved using the mahalanobis distance, which is defined as
 $$d_M(\mathbf{x},X)=\sqrt{(\mathbf{x}-\mathbf{\mu})S^{-1}(\mathbf{x}-\mathbf{\mu})}$$
 where $X$ is a proability distribution with mean $\mu$ and covariance matrix $S$.
 In practice we estimate this using the sample mean and covariance matrix.
 Sample points with a mahalanobis distance greater than 2
 are rejected.

 Finally, the optical flow is estimated using the mean of the remaining flow vectors, and the position of the background is incremented and stored in a vector.
-The full implementation can be found in `pymotility/path_extraction/extract_path.py::lkof_framewise_extract_path`.

 ## Benchmarking